mongodb/terraform-provider-mongodbatlas/website/docs/d/custom_db_role.html.markdown

 * `resources` - (Required) Contains information on where the action is granted.
 Each object in the array either indicates a database and collection on which the action is granted, or indicates that the action is granted on the cluster resource.

-* `resources.#.collection` - (Optional) Collection on which the action is granted.
+* `resources.#.collection_name` - (Optional) Collection on which the action is granted.
 If this value is an empty string, the action is granted on all collections within the database specified in the actions.resources.db field.

 * `resources.#.database_name`	Database on which the action is granted.